SomeWeekendReading/someweekendreading.github.io/_posts/2024-10-05-ogham-harvard-square.md

 It appears that so far, whoever's doing this has got it mostly right, with only a couple minor errors:
 1. The begin/end markers are missing.
-2. Instead of writing horizontally, it should either be written vertically or best of all wrapped around the vertical edge of the sign.
+2. Instead of writing horizontally, it should either be written vertically, or, best of all, wrapped around the vertical edge of the sign.

 Still, not bad.